madzera/happytree/README.md

 language that consists of transforming linear objects into a tree structure, where each object represents a node in the tree and can have none or several other objects of the same type.
-It is similar to the Data Object Model (DOM) and provides an interface for manipulating these objects in various trees.
+It is similar to the Document Object Model (DOM) and provides an interface for manipulating these objects in various trees.

 ### Purpose